Low-Wage Work

 For an in-depth description of California’s low-wage workforce, see our Data Explorer.

-View our Inventory of US City and County Minimum Wage Ordinances.
+View our Inventory of US City and County Minimum Wage Ordinances and our new Inventory of Sectoral Wage Ordinances.

 You can also visit our Black Worker project.